mantreshkhurana/mantreshkhurana/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=mantreshkhurana&label=Profile%20views&color=0e75b6&style=flat)

-I have worked as a full-stack developer with 8+ years of rich experience in the software development life cycle for various industries.
-My affection for technology started in childhood.
-I ventured into different operating systems that evolved until I became a lover of the macOS and Unix environment.

-I have experience in developing technology solutions for web, mobile, desktop, and embedded systems.
+I have worked as a full-stack developer with experience in developing technology solutions for web, mobile, desktop, and embedded systems.
 One of my favorite challenges is mastering new technologies that deliver cutting-edge solutions, therefore driving innovation in the ever-changing landscape of technology.

 - 📝 &nbsp;You can find my portfolio [here](https://www.mantreshkhurana.com).
 - 📚 &nbsp;Check my [resume](http://mantreshkhurana.com/documents/resume.pdf) for more info.